-Battery storage technology is multifaceted – a complex technology.
+Battery storage technology is multifaceted – a sophisticated technology.
 Its economics can be shaped by such things as customer type, location, grid needs, regulations, rate structure, and nature of the application.
 It is also uniquely flexible in its ability to stack value streams and change its dispatch to serve different needs over the course of a year or even an hour.
-These value streams are growing both in value and in market scale and will serve a remarkable role in the future.
+These value streams are growing both in value and in market-scale and will serve a remarkable role in the future.

 Digitalization enables the integration of renewable energy.
 Artificial intelligence and analytics are helping facility owners and operators optimize their renewable energy output.
-Nascent Blockchain technology is helping to get renewables on the grid and offers a way for untrusted parties the change to reach a common digital history.
-This is so digital assets and transactions cannot be easily faked or duplicated despite not having a trusted intermediary.
-Simply put, the blockchain technology enables excess output from wind and solar to be discharged as needed into a networked pool of home battery storage systems in real time.
+Nascent blockchain technology is helping to get renewables on the grid and offers a way for untrusted parties the change to reach a common digital history.
+This ensures that digital assets and transactions cannot be easily faked or duplicated despite not having a trusted intermediary.
+Simply put, the blockchain technology enables excess output from wind and solar to be discharged as needed into a networked pool of home battery storage systems in real-time.

 Advances in solar panel efficiency – there has been an ongoing race in the solar industry in terms of solar cell efficiency which has been leading to the research of alternative solar cell types and there have been some major breakthroughs in the past two years, especially with Perovskite solar cells (silicon cells are mostly used today).
 There is also a new tech concept revealed that captures and utilizes the waste heat that is usually emitted by solar panels.
 While this typically released and non-harnessed thermal energy is a setback and an opportunity for improvement in solar technology, this innovation could help reduce solar costs even more, which could double the efficiency of solar cells.